-Providers who are approved to provide services to more than one recipient under shared personal assistance services must bill separately for each recipient based on his/her Plan of Care.
+Providers who are approved to provide services to more than one recipient under shared personal assistance services must bill separately for each recipient based on his/her POC.
 The recipient must be present to receive the service in order for the provider to bill for the service.